michielbdejong/node-acme/README.md

 Automated Certificate Management Environment (ACME)
 ===================================================

-This module provides an implementation of the ACME protocol for certificate management.
+This module provides a proof of concept implementation of the ACME protocol for certificate management.
 Its main functions are:

 * Validation of domain possession
 * Certificate issuance